envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/HTML - MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/44 - How can deployment slots help eliminate do.md

 ==================== Answer ====================

 By swapping staging and production slots, deployment slots can eliminate downtime.
+The swap operation warms up the necessary worker instances to match your production scale before transitioning

 ==================== Id ====================
 44